izmers/izmers/README.md

 Full-Stack Developer
 --------------------

 I am a full-stack developer passionate about building useful and intuitive apps.
 My background includes hands-on experience in mobile app development, machine learning, and scalable cloud systems.
-I hold a Computer Science degree from the University of Innsbruck and am currently pursuing my Master’s in Software Engineering."
+I hold a Computer Science degree from the University of Innsbruck and am currently pursuing my Master’s in Software Engineering.

 * 🌍  I'm based in Kufstein
 * 🖥️  See my portfolio at [MyPortfolio](http://izmers.github.io/portfolio/)